Tony Canadeo

 Green Bay Press-Gazette

-Newspaper owner Andrew Turnbull was a major force on the Packers Board of Directors, and George W. Calhoun ran the Packers PR functions out of the Green Bay Press-Gazette building at 432 E. Walnut Street (pictured here in the 1940s).
+Andrew Turnbull, one of the owners of the Green Bay Press-Gazette, was a major force on the Packers Board of Directors, and George W. Calhoun ran the Packers PR functions out of the Press-Gazette building at 435 E. Walnut Street (pictured here in the 1940s).